daniL16/musement_api/README.md

 ## Musement | Backend tech homework

+Daniel López García | Serinsa

 ### Dev environment.

 The environment has been mounted on 2 Docker containers, one for nginx and one for php.
-To setup a dev environment just need to run `docker-compose up -d` in the root folder.
+To set up a dev environment just need to run `docker-compose up -d` in the root folder.

 Api keys are provided in api/.env.